RubaoChen/my-portfolio-8208a/content/pages/index.md

     subtitle: 'Python: numpy. pandas. matplotlib. seaborn. sklearn'
     text: >
-      This report processes and segment customer purchase data using a K-means clustering algorithm.
-It also includes a snake plot and heatmap to visualize the resulting clusters and feature importance.
+      This report processes and segment customer purchase data using a K-means clustering algorithm, including a snake plot and heatmap to visualize the resulting clusters and feature importance.
     actions:
       - type: Button
         label: CODE